-No research may take place until the following conditions have been met.
-The IRB finds that:
+No research may take place until the conditions below have been met.
+After presentation of the primary reviewer, the convened IRB must vote to determine that: The IRB finds that:

 - The research holds out the prospect of enhancing the probability of survival of the neonate to the point of viability, and any risk is the least possible for achieving that objective; or - The purpose of the research is the development of important biomedical knowledge which cannot be obtained by other means and there will be no added risk to the neonate resulting from the research; - The legally effective informed consent of either parent of the neonate is obtained, or, - If neither parent is able to consent because of unavailability, incompetence, or temporary incapacity, the legally effective informed consent of either parent's designated representative is obtained as stated in the section above.